The California CORE Project will reopen July 18. Visit the Implementation Manual. Read Now

 Equipment Description Base Voucher Amount

-On- and Off-Road Terminal Tractor, Container-Handling Equipment, Airport Cargo Loader, Wide-body Aircraft Tug, Harbor Craft, Agriculture*, Construction, Railcar Movers, Switcher Locomotives, MPUs and GPUs Charging < 50 kW $3,000
+On- and Off-Road Terminal Tractors, Cargo Handling Equipment, Airport Cargo Loaders, Wide-body Aircraft Tugs, Railcar Movers and Freight Locomotives, MPUs and GPUs, Agriculture*, Construction Charging < 50 kW $3,000

 Charging ≥ 50 kW $30,000